Table of Contents

 How Can I Help My Cat Gain Weight?

-- Try a Different Cat Food: Some cats prefer wet food, whereas others prefer dry food.
+Some cats prefer wet food, whereas others prefer dry food.
 On top, there are specific brands that your cat may love and others that they hate.
 Go through some trial and error and gradually introduce new foods to their diet to see which they prefer and then stick with this option.
+When trying new foods, mix the new food in gradually to not cause any added stress or upset.

 MY FINAL THOUGHTS